PHPCSStandards/PHPCSStandards.github.io/wiki/Advanced-Usage.md

 ```

 ## Limiting Results to Specific Sniffs
 By default, PHP_CodeSniffer will check your code using all sniffs in the specified standard.
-Sometimes you may want to find all occurrences of an error to eliminate it more quickly or understand the scope of the problem.
-PHP_CodeSniffer allows you to specify a list of sniffs to limit results to using the `--sniffs` command line argument.
-Sniffs are separated by commas.
+Sometimes you may want to find all occurrences of a single error to eliminate it more quickly, or to exclude sniffs to see if they are causing conflicts in your standard.
+PHP_CodeSniffer allows you to specify a list of sniffs to limit results to using the `--sniffs` command line argument, or a list of sniffs to exclude using the `--exclude` command line argument.
+Sniff codes are separated by commas.

+> Note: All sniffs specified on the command line must be used in the coding standard you are using to check your files.

+The following example will only run two sniffs over the code instead of all sniffs in the PEAR standard:

     $ phpcs --standard=PEAR --sniffs=Generic.PHP.LowerCaseConstant,PEAR.WhiteSpace.ScopeIndent /path/to/code

-This feature is a message filter and not a quick way to define a custom coding standard.
-All sniffs specified on the command line in this way must be used in the coding standard you are using to check your files.

-To view source codes for error messages, use the `-s` command line argument.
-This will print source codes in the full, summary and source reports.
+The following example will run all sniffs in the PEAR standard except for the two specificed:

+    $ phpcs --standard=PEAR --exclude=Generic.PHP.LowerCaseConstant,PEAR.WhiteSpace.ScopeIndent /path/to/code

+> Note: If you use both the `--sniffs` and `--exclude` command line arguments together, the `--exclude` list will be ignored.

 ## Filtering Errors and Warnings Based on Severity
 By default, PHP_CodeSniffer assigns a severity of 5 to all errors and warnings.
 Standards may change the severity of some messages so they are hidden by default or even so that they are raised to indicate greater importance.
 PHP_CodeSniffer allows you to decide what the minimum severity level must be to show a message in its report using the `--severity` command line argument.